CivicCause

 The Santa Clara County Behavioral Health Services Department is facing a $100 million deficit in the coming fiscal year, driven by federal Medi-Cal cuts, changes in state funding, and rising costs — threatening recently expanded mental health treatment programs.
 Do you support or oppose reducing mental health services to help balance the county budget?

-Vote once per email.
+Sign in to respond once.
 CivicCause Poll results are directional, not scientific.

 Civic Insights